-If you’ve done any sort of home theatre setup, then you’ve likely seen pre out or line out on an audio device such as a DAC, amp, or preamp.
+If you’ve done any sort of home theatre setup, then you’ve likely seen pre out or line out on your receiver or even another audio device such as a DAC, amp, or preamp.

 Confusion between these two normally leads to an improper setup and a less than stellar experience.
 So what is the difference?
 Let’s discuss pre out vs line out and when to use each one.

 Line out is usually a buffered fixed voltage signal which is unaffected by volume control because it comes before the volume control.
 Pre-out on the other hand is a variable signal intended to be connected to a power amp.
 It is affected by volume control, so adjusting the volume control adjusts the output signal level since most power amps are fixed gain.

 Line Out is an audio port that is used to send full blast line-level audio signals from one audio device to another.
 Preamp outputs are audio outputs that are used to drive an amplifier (or equalizer or crossover).